kamilczerw/revolut-devops-test/README.md

 The produced executable can be found at `./target/release/revolut-devops-test`.

+> [!TIP]
+> The `release` mode will optimize the binary for the performance.
+It is recommended
+> to use the `release` mode for the production builds.
+>
+> Building the application in the `release` mode takes longer than building in the
+> `debug` mode.

 ### Running

 It is not required to build the project before running the application.
-You can run the following command to build and run the applciation:
+You can just run

 ```bash
 cargo run
 ```

-After the application finishes compiling, it will start the http servers and can accept the requests.
-You should see the output similar to the following:
+It will build the application and then run it in the `debug` mode You should see the output similar to the following:

 <!-- markdownlint-disable MD013 -->
 ```text